-There are two basic kinds of accounts: checking accounts, for payment of regular bills and shopping needs; and savings accounts where money you do not need to use immediately can earn interest.
+There are two basic kinds of accounts: checking accounts, for payment of regular bills and shopping needs, and savings accounts for money you do not need to use immediately.

-Before you open an account at a bank, be sure to visit several banks to compare their services and fees.
+Before you open an account at a bank, compare services and fees at different banks.
 Most will be similar, but there can be important differences.
-Opening a bank account is fairly easy; deposit your funds and complete any required bank forms.
-(Be aware that if you are making a deposit with an overseas check or bank draft, you may have to wait three business days to three weeks before your money will be available to you.)
+Opening a bank account is fairly easy: deposit your funds and complete any required bank forms.
+Be aware that if you are making a deposit with an overseas check or bank draft, there may be a delay before your money will be available to you.
 Most banks do not require a Social Security Number to open an account.